lingdoc/taggedPBC/README.md

 If you use this data, please cite the following source:

 - Ring, Hiram.
-The *taggedPBC*: Annotating a massive parallel corpus for crosslinguistic investigations. arXiv:submit/6443708
+2025.
+The *taggedPBC*: Annotating a massive parallel corpus for crosslinguistic investigations. https://doi.org/10.48550/arXiv.2505.12560 *[Submitted on 18 May 2025]*

 The two folders in this repository contain corpus data and scripts to run various analyses.